newstack-cloud/bluelink/COMMIT_GUIDELINES.md

 - `perf:` - Should be used for a commit that represents performance improvements.
 - `test:` - Should be used for commits that are purely for automated tests.
 - `instr:` - Should be used for commit that are for instrumentation purposes. (e.g. logs, trace spans and telemetry configuration)
+- `deps:` - Should be used for commit that are for dependency updates.

 ### Commit scopes